TaurusOlson/linelist_analyzer/README.md

 # Linelist analyzer

 This Shiny app provides a simple interface to plot the columns of the linelists created with the HIFI line identification tool.

+# Demo

+Here is the link to the app: https://taurusolson.shinyapps.io/linelist_analyze

 ## TODO